The capital of Catalonia, Barcelona is one of Europe’s most happening cities

 La Mercè Barcelona Festival

 Now, the weeklong festival consists of a ton of traditional activities and celebrations.
 Most notable is the famed Castellers - or human towers.
-Of all the things to see in Barcelona, this takes the cake.
+Of all the things to see in Barcelona, this takes the cake and even tops some of the best Barcelona summer events.
 Castellers sees teams competing to build bigger, better human towers.
 There is also, the Correfoc, or the fire run.
 This tradition varies, but almost always guarantees a parade where people race around letting fireworks off and carrying effigies of the devil.

 Fira de Santa Llùcia